imageaid/rails_service_generator/README.md

 Examples:

-    $ rails generate rails_services:create Service Model|Controller Sub-folder [opt]
+    $ rails generate rails_services:create Service Model|Controller Sub-folder [opt] --instance [yes (default), no]

-    $ rails generate rails_services:destroy Service Model|Controller Sub-folder [opt]
+    $ rails generate rails_services:destroy Service Model|Controller Sub-folder [opt] --instance [yes (default), no]

+### Sub-folders
 Sub-folders are optional but, at this time, you may only use one sub-folder.
 I generally use the sub-folders when I have a naturally grouped set of services.

+### Instance Argument
+The instance argument was added in version 2.0.0.
+It is also optional but does default to `yes` if omitted.
+In previous iterations of this gem as well as in my early use of service layers, I did not instantiate my service classes; rather, I created all as class methods (i.e., `self.call`).
+I was never satisfied with this and, sometime in the last few months, I read a now-lost blog post on utilizing a `BaseService` class and instantiating your actual service.
+It doesn't actually change how your existing services, created with this gem, are called or executed.
+Ultimately, it's a really just a prettier implementation (ok, ok, it has some other value, too!).

 ## Result